fu-ri/Cloak/README.md

 - **Change Tab Title:** Easily set a custom tab title to disguise the page you’re viewing.
 - **Change Favicon:** Replace the tab’s favicon with any URL you provide.
-- **Compact UI:** A slide-out drawer toggled by a small button on the right side of your browser window.
-- **Smooth Animations:** The drawer slides in and out smoothly for a polished user experience.
-- **No Dependencies:** Pure JavaScript and CSS — no external libraries except Google Fonts for style.
 - **Bookmarklet Friendly:** Runs instantly as a bookmarklet, no installation needed.

 ---